2018 in particular, brought matters to a head.

 - Detail your data storage policy

-Some forms of data like credit/debit card numbers, PayPal account details, and so on are extremely sensitive.
+Some forms of data like credit card or debit card numbers, PayPal account details, and so on are extremely sensitive.
 Many e-commerce sites store these details on servers they control or which a trusted vendor manages.
 But customers seldom have any insight into how these sensitive data are protected and how they are used.

 - Talk about third-party vendors, apps and data sharing